 I got this squash from a relative out of her garden.
 In researching what it was it was found it to be a long pie pumpkin.
 Cooked it tastes just like the traditional circular orange versions.

-I knew you could pop a whole pumpkin in your Instant Pot but it was a bit long so I cut up into large pieces.
+I knew you could pop a whole pumpkin in your pressure cooker but it was a bit long so I cut up into large pieces.
+If it is too big to fit in their cut in half, just slice those halves into fourths and it will be fine that way.
 It worked great!

 Mason jars for storing in fridge, or pint size freezer bags if making it in bulk and freezing it.